KimberlyCaristi

 Good intentioned people kept stopping by, I was never alone in my thoughts.
 I had to get out of the house.
 I decided to try walking again.
 In my reading I came across a quote from St. Augustine: “It is solved by walking.
 What is “it”?
 If you want to find out, then you will have to do your own walking.”

 I took this quote literally.
 I loved getting out and walking, but with all my health issues I found excuses to put it off.
 I figured out that if I took my cane, I could walk a little, stop for a while, then walk more, I could be outside for the better part of the day.
 I would get up early and walk and walk.
 By two months, I had built up my stamina that I walked to the little towns around us.
-I still use my cane.
+I still used my cane.
 Mainly because I was nervous.
 What if I was walking too much, I would need my crutch to get home.
 If I wasn’t walking, I read about how to let go of a loved one, what to do when you lose a spouse, and why God takes good people.
 I started to pray more and asked what was next.
 I tried to find my “it.”

 One day while I sat and enjoyed the flow of the river and the occasional bird swooping down to try to grab a fish.
 I kept going back to the dream I had the night before.
 Not my nightmare, but one I started to have after I opened the Italy file.
 It was such a fun dream.
 Nick and I were in the bedroom packing.
 Acting like teenagers going on spring break.
 Nick was kissing me and saying, “Please promise me you will give Italy a chance.”
 I said, “Okay I promise.”
 Nick replied, “I promise it will change your life forever.”
 He winked at me then kissed me on the neck in my special spot.
 When I had that dream, I felt warm inside.
 I wondered if that was Nick’s way of telling me to go to Italy.
 I loved going with him, but would I love it without him?
+He was my own special interpreter and I was the one who made him do things beside read.

 I tried to pray, but my thoughts of Italy kept interrupting them.
 Fine, I would go live in Italy for three months.
 I would go for Nick and then decide what step to take in my new life.
 I could go and volunteer.
 I knew churches there had opportunities for volunteering.

 I felt like I had to call Giovanni and tell him of my idea.
 He answered on the second ring.
 “Hi, mom, is everything ok?”
 He said with some urgency.
+I never called him during work hours.

 “Yes, I just wanted to talk to you.
 Do you have any time now?”